KavyaSoni123/Sales-Analysis/README.md

 ## Visualizations

-The project includes various visualizations, such as bar charts, line graphs, and scatter plots, to illustrate the findings clearly and effectively.
+The project includes various visualizations, such as bar charts and line graphs, to illustrate the findings clearly and effectively.

 ## How to Use the Code